| Introduction

 For race fans in

-New Jersey, before there was Billy Pauch, before there was Al
+New Jersey, before there was Billy Pauch, before there was Jackie

-Tasnady, before there was Jackie McLaughlin, there was Wally
+McLaughlin, before there was Al Tasnady, there was Wally

 at Salem Indiana in July 1954.
 There is no way of telling how far he

 would have gone.
-He was 28 years old.
+He was one day past his 28th birthday.

 Wally was